Related Post

 Take care Tricia.

-Tammy at Myrtle Beach Real Estate said in November 18th, 2008 at 3:36 pm
+7. Tammy at Myrtle Beach Real Estate says

 Good article.
 My whole life, there is nothing I am more jealous of than a good sleeper.
 I mean, I can sleep well, just not when I’m supposed to.
 Always been that way.
 So, if I have to force myself to go to sleep, it’s always been self-medication in one form or another.
 Whether it be many beers, wine, melatonin, benedryl, or some combination thereof.
 People who can just put their heads down and nod off have no idea how freakin’ lucky there are.

-Three Cent Stamp said in November 18th, 2008 at 5:23 pm
+November 18, 2008 at 5:23 pm

 The problem with some of the over the counter sleep remedies is that they can dope you up and you feel horrible the next day.